Is your website as effective as you’d like ?

 Website visitor flow

-Google Analytics is the best know one ( and it’s free ).
-My favourite analytics program is Matomo.
+Google Analytics is the best know one ( and it’s free ) but my favourite analytics program is Matomo.
 Visitor flow in either allows you to view how people move through your website and which pages they drop off from.
 You can highlight different pages to trace paths through the site.

 You find out a lot about what’s happening on an particular website page by using heat-map tracking and session recording covered in this post about heat maps and session recording.